rajeshias/ExceltoJSON/README.md

 # ExceltoJSON
 Converts Excel file containing json data into a JSON file
 ## Excel Format
-Each key will be in the First Column
+Each key will be in the First Column, and each value data will be in the succeeding columns
 <table style="width:100%">
   <tr>
     <th>keys</th>